 Buffets are a popular way to celebrate holidays with family and friends.
 This type of food service, where foods are left out for long periods, leaves the door open for uninvited guests, bacteria that cause foodborne illness.
 Festive times should not include sharing foodborne illness.
 Here are some tips for preparing for your party:

-- Always wash your hands with warm water and soap before and after handling food.
+- Always wash your hands with soap and water before and after handling food.

 - Keep your kitchen, dishes and utensils clean.